Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 * (optional) `gpu` property defines additional information for NVIDIA GPU-enabled VMs.
 If not specified, Batch Shipyard will automatically download the driver for the `vm_size` specified.
-    * `nvidia_driver` property contains the following required members:
+    * (optional) `nvidia_driver` property contains the following members:
-        * `source` is the source url to download the driver.
+        * (required) `source` is the source url to download the driver.
 This should be the silent-installable driver package.
+    * (optional) `ignore_warnings` property allows overriding the default beahvior to place the node in start task failed state if during node prep there are warnings of possible GPU issues such as infoROM corruption.
+It is recommended not to set this value to `true`.
+The default, if not specified, is `false`.
 * (optional) `batch_insights_enabled` property enables
 [Batch Insights](https://github.com/Azure/batch-insights) monitoring for the pool.
 This provides simple non-realtime, host-based monitoring through